ThinkAlexandria/elm-static-html/README.md

 ## Flags

-`elm-static-html -f Main.elm` will print the output to stdout by default You can create an initial config file through `elm-static-html --init-config`, though it's not needed to work.
+`static-html-from-elm -f Main.elm` will print the output to stdout by default You can create an initial config file through `static-html-from-elm --init-config`, though it's not needed to work.

-You can use the config file to generate multiple files through `elm-static-html -c elm-static-html.json`.
+You can use the config file to generate multiple files through `static-html-from-elm -c elm-static-html.json`.
 The config file looks like this:

 ```js